italki Review: Excellent for Finding Affordable, High-Quality Online Language Tutors

 - How to Use italki to Become Fluent in a Language

-- The Advantages of Using italki to Learn a Language
+- The Pros of Using italki to Learn a Language

-- The Disadvantages of Using italki to Learn a Language
+- The Cons of Using italki to Learn a Language

 What Is italki?

 There are over 130 languages offered on italki, from Spanish to Tibetan.
-So even if you’re trying to learn a rare language, italki probably has a tutor for it.
+So even if you’re trying to learn a rare language, italki probably has a tutor.

 Signing up for italki and getting access to all their features is completely free, without an option to upgrade.
-The only time you pay is when you book a lesson with a tutor, which is determined by their chosen hourly rate.
+You only pay when you book a lesson with a tutor, which is determined by their chosen hourly rate.

 italki has two types of tutors—Professional Teachers and Community Tutors.

 If you want to focus on improving your conversational skills, I definitely recommend booking a community tutor.
-But if you’re preparing for a proficiency test or exam, or you want structured lessons and a curriculum, a professional teacher might better suit your goals.
+But if you’re preparing for a proficiency test or exam or want structured lessons and a curriculum, a professional teacher might better suit your goals.